 Media went behind the scene to take a closer look at this fascinating male ornate eagle ray.
 It came from Cairns Marine, a WAZA-accredited supplier which provides fish, corals and ongoing care to aquariums around the world.
 The ray is usually found in the shallow waters of the Indo-West Pacific.

 It has a clearly distinct pattern of reticulate dark lines and rings on its back with white underside and has an extremely long tail.
 The body is flattened, disc-shaped and this beautiful ray can measure up to 5m, with a wing span of up to 240cm.
 It is shy, gentle and basically harmless to humans.

-Come and visit found this very rare and precious ornate eagle ray at Shipwreck Habitat section of S.E.A.
+Come and visit this very rare and precious ornate eagle ray at Shipwreck Habitat section of S.E.A.
 Aquarium.

+We are at the surface and on top of the Shipwreck Habitat.
 S.E.A.
 Aquarium is world famous and we get to go behind the scene to understand more about how the dedicated and passionate divers and staff take care of the many beautiful and exotic marine animals that we see at the aquarium.

 The ornate eagle ray has settled well into its new home at S.E.A.
 Aquarium and swimming among the marine animals.
 It is such a beautiful sight!